Dark Matter-Induced Baryonic Feedback in Galaxies: Additional Simulation Plots

 \subsubsection{Supernova Locations}

-In this section we show galaxies simulated in this study, with the historic locations of dark matter induced Type Ia and core collapse supernovae indicated at two timesteps during the evolution of the galaxies.
+In Fig. \ref{fig:supernovaloc} we show galaxies simulated in this study, with the historic locations of dark matter induced Type Ia and core collapse supernovae indicated at two timesteps during the evolution of the galaxies.